 First occupied in 1978, DeBartolo Hall houses the departments of Economics, Philosophy and Religious Studies, Political and Social Science, Psychology, Sociology and Anthropology, and the Africana studies and women's studies programs.
 Also housed in DeBartolo Hall is the Center for Peace and Conflict Studies.
 In this six-story structure are more than 165 offices for faculty and staff, five student lounges and study areas, 15 classrooms, 15 laboratories, a computer terminal room, a 200-seat lecture hall, and special varied laboratories for the Department of Psychology.
 Building renovations took place summer of 2013 and 2014.

 Fedor Hall is located on the west side of Elm Street.
 It was constructed in 1949 and purchased from the Youngstown Board of Education in September 1965.
 A $1,100,000 renovation project was completed in 1992.
-It houses the Wee Care Day Care Center, the Rich Autism Center, and Youngstown Early College.
+It houses the student newspaper, Wee Care Day Care Center, the Rich Autism Center, and Youngstown Early College.

 Listed in the National Register of Historic Places in recognition of their representing important eras in Youngstown's development, these two buildings are in the Wick Avenue Historical District.
 Renovation efforts were dedicated to maintaining the visual, architectural and physical character of these structures while recognizing, identifying, and preserving their heritage.